 Goldman Sachs (Apple Card)

-Apple notified its Apple Card customers via email that any cardholder seeking assistance may enroll in a Customer Assistance Program, allowing them to skip March payments without accruing additional interest charges on their balances.
+Apple Card customers can skip August payments without accruing additional interest charges on their balances.

 Navy Federal’s assistance program for members in response to coronavirus includes credit card limit increases, which cardholders can apply for within the mobile app and late fee refunds, which the issuer recommends using its eMessage function to request.